 10-03-1858 – 04-21-1924 Eleonora Duse – Born in Vigevano, Italy.
 She was an Italian actress, known as Duse.
 Because of her total assumption of the roles she portrayed, she is regarded as one of the greatest actors of all time.
-Duse was thought as a rival to Sarah Bernhardt.
-Comparing the two actresses was common.
+Duse and Sarah Bernhardt were often compared and argued about who was best.
 George Bernard Shaw thought Duse the better actress.
 Ellen Terry, a famous British actress of the time and knew them both well, stated, “How futile it is to make comparisons!
 Better far to thank heaven for both these women.”
-In 1896, Duse performed in Washington, D.C..
-President Grover Cleveland and his wife attended every performance.
+In 1896, Duse performed in Washington, D.C., President Grover Cleveland and his wife attended every performance.
 Washington society was shocked when the First Lady held a tea in Duse’s honor at the White House, the first for an actress.
 In 1909, she met and had an affair with feminist Lina Poletti.
-It was also rumored that she had an affair with dancer Isadora Duncan and she did have affairs with men.
+It was also rumored that she had an affair with dancer Isadora Duncan.
+She did have affairs with men.
 On July 30, 1923, Duse became the first woman (and Italian) to be featured on the cover of Time magazine.

 10-03-1877 – 07-07-1965 Virginia Gildersleeve – Born in New York City, New York.
 She was an American academic, Dean of Barnard College, and the only US female delegate to the April 1945 San Francisco United Nations Conference, which negotiated the UN Charter and created the United Nations.
 During WWI, she was a strong supporter of the formation of the League of Nations.
 In 1942, during WWII, she was instrumental in founding the WAVES (Women Accepted for Volunteer Emergency Service).
 Its second in command was Gildersleeve’s long-time companion, English Professor, Elizabeth Reynard.
 Prior to her relationship with Reynard, she was intimately involved with Caroline Spurgeon (the first female university professor in London, England).
 In the 1940s, she paid for the full scholarship of at least one African-American student from Harlem out of her own pocket.
 Rosalind Rosenberg, Gildersleeve’s biographer, said of her, “By insisting that women have the right to every educational opportunity open to men, and by fighting her whole life to secure that opportunity, she helped establish the bedrock on which feminists have been building ever since.”
 Gildersleeve and Reynard are buried together at Saint Matthew’s Episcopal Churchyard, Bedford, New York.